-In the Southeast Region, dockside sampling of lingcod caught in the commercial fishery continued in 2021 in Sitka with 885 fish sampled for biological data.
+In the Southeast Region, dockside sampling of lingcod caught in the commercial fishery continued in 2023 in Sitka with 965 fish sampled for biological data.
 Otoliths were sent to the ADU in Juneau for age determination (Contact Rhea Ehresmann).

-In the Central Region, skipper interviews and port sampling were conducted in Cordova, Seward, and Homer.
+In the Central Region, skipper interviews and port sampling in 2023 were conducted in Homer and Whittier.
 Data obtained included date and location of harvest, length, weight, sex, and age structures.
+There was a total of 164 lingcod samples collected dockside in 2023 from the CIA directed fishery; sampled lingcod had an average fork length of 106 cm and average (whole) weight of 11.24 kg (24.78 lb.).
 Otoliths were sent to the ADU in Juneau.
-Gonad condition (stage of maturity) was generally not determined as nearly all fish were delivered gutted; however, evidence of sex (vent/papilla) was required by EO to remain intact on lingcod by having fishers cut one inch forward of the vent when gutting fish (Contact Elisa Russ).
-Funding for Central Region lingcod ROV surveys ended in 2016 and no surveys have been conducted in recent years (Contact Mike Byerly).
+Gonad condition (stage of maturity) was generally not determined as nearly all fish were delivered gutted; however, evidence of sex (vent/papilla) was required by EO to remain intact on lingcod by having fishers cut one inch forward of the vent when gutting fish.
+Funding for Central Region lingcod ROV surveys ended in 2016 and no surveys have been conducted in recent years (Contact Wyatt Rhea-Fournier).

 The Division of Sport Fish-Southeast Region continued to collect catch, harvest, and biological data from lingcod as part of a marine harvest survey program with lingcod harvests tabulated back to 1987 in some ports.
 Data collected in the program include statistics on effort, catch, and harvest of lingcod taken by Southeast Alaska sport anglers.
-Ports sampled in 2021 included Juneau, Sitka, Craig, Petersburg/Wrangell, Gustavus, Yakutat, and Ketchikan.
-Length and sex data were collected from 1,631 lingcod in 2021, primarily from the ports of Sitka, Ketchikan, Craig, and Yakutat (Contact Mike Jaenicke).
+Ports sampled in 2023 included Juneau, Sitka, Craig, Petersburg/Wrangell, Elfin Cove, Yakutat, and Ketchikan.
+Length and sex data were collected from 2,181 lingcod in 2023, primarily from the ports of Yakutat (n=579), Craig (485), Ketchikan (270), Sitka (503), and Elfin Cove (321).
+An additional 81 lengths were collected from various ports with no sex data collected (Contact Chris Hinds).

 The Division of Sport Fish-Southcentral Region continued collection of harvest and fishery information on lingcod through the groundfish harvest assessment program.
 Lingcod objectives include estimation of 1) the age, sex, and length composition of lingcod harvests by ports and 2) the geographic distribution of harvest by each fleet.
-The program sampled 482 lingcod from the sport harvest at Seward, Valdez, Whittier, Kodiak, and Homer in 2021.
-These ports account for most of the sport lingcod harvest in Southcentral Alaska (Contact Martin Schuster).
+The program sampled 493 lingcod from the sport harvest at Seward, Valdez, Whittier, Kodiak, and Homer in 2023.
+These ports account for most of the sport lingcod harvest in Southcentral Alaska.
+Anglers interviewed in Southcentral caught 2,072 lingcod in 2023, of which 921 were retained (Contact Clay McKean).

-The Age Determination Unit (ADU), in collaboration with the Gulf of Alaska Bottomfish program (GOAB) and member agencies of the Committee of Age Reading Experts (CARE), initiated a comparison between lingcod otolith and fin spine age estimation methods and potential validation of both methods.
-To date, the ADU and GOAB performed direct comparisons between methods using paired structures collected in Southcentral and Southeast Alaska by GOAB and the

-Southeast Alaska Region port sampling program.
-Initial comparisons between methods showed an average difference between methods of -0.72 years and average percent error/ average coefficient of variation were 6.23/8.81%, respectively.
+The Age Determination Unit, in collaboration with the Gulf of Alaska Bottomfish program (GOAB) and member agencies of the Committee of Age Reading Experts (CARE), compared lingcod otolith and fin spine age estimation methods.
+The ADU and GOAB performed direct comparisons between methods using paired structures collected in Southcentral and Southeast Alaska by GOAB and the Southeast Alaska Region port sampling program and results were presented at the Western Groundfish Conference.
+Comparisons showed an average difference between methods of -0.72 years and average percent error/average coefficient of variation were 6.23/8.81%, respectively.
 Member agencies of CARE have continued efforts to collect paired structures for further investigations (Contact Kevin McNeel or Chris Hinds).